 The Part D ICL (Initial Coverage Limit) for 2024 is $4,660.
 During the ICL phase, your Part D plan will cover the majority of your prescription costs.
 If your prescription costs exceed $4,660 you go into the coverage gap phase ("donut hole")

 The Coverage Gap is the Third Phase

-After your 2022 gross drug costs have reached $4,330, you will enter the Coverage Gap phase.
+After your gross drug costs have reached $4,660, you will enter the Coverage Gap phase.
 This is where you will pay 25% of your medication's retail cost.
-While the price of A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
-Generic drugs usually cost less than brand-name drugs. might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
-This will continue until you reach $7,050 in True Out Of Pocket Costs (TrOOP).
+While the price of generic drugs might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
+This will continue until you reach $7,400 in True Out Of Pocket Costs (TrOOP).

 Some plans offer additional gap coverage, so look for it on the plan information pages.

-The Fourth Phase is Catastrophic Coverage
+Phase 4 is Catastrophic Coverage

-All Part D plans offer catastrophic coverage once you have paid $7,050 out-of-pocket for covered drugs.
+All Part D plans offer catastrophic coverage once you have paid $7,400 in true out-of-pocket costs for covered drugs.
 This amount includes the cost of covered drugs as well as some additional costs.
-In the catastrophic coverage phase, your A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. or Coinsurance is a percentage of the total you are required to pay for a medical service. will be significantly lower for the remainder of the year.
+In the catastrophic coverage phase, your copays or coinsurance will be significantly lower for the remainder of the year.

 - Your plan's deductible;

 - What you paid during the initial coverage limit period;